aswelabtommy/Frontend-Dev-Guideline/README.md

-# Frontend-Dev-Guideline
+# Frontend HTML Dev Guideline v1.1
-Frontend HTML Dev Guideline
+Standards for developing flexible and sustainable HTML, CSS and Javascript.